1norqaq/1norqaq/README.md

 M1 in Trustworthy & Responsible AI @ École Polytechnique · AI Research Intern @ HrFlow.ai

-I work on **fairness in AI-assisted hiring** — auditing and improving the fairness of recruitment models, and measuring bias in human hiring decisions.
+I work on **fairness in AI-assisted hiring** — auditing and improving the fairness of recruitment models & LLMs, and measuring bias in human hiring decisions.
 I'm interested in statistically rigorous, falsifiable audit protocols for production ML systems.
 Open to PhD positions and 2027 industry roles.

 📍 Paris · [LinkedIn](https://www.linkedin.com/in/haoran-chen-9614a3388) · haoran.chen@polytechnique.edu